abierhaus/httprequestresponse-logging-middleware-example/README.md

-# API middleware for logging request and responses in .NET
+# .NET middleware for logging http requests and responses

 This example demonstrates how to log http requests and responses via a .NET middleware.
 You can simply copy this repo and execute it.
 The logs will directly be displayed on your console